R. J. Rushdoony: Christian Reconstruction

-Rushdoony's most important area of writing, however, was law and politics, as expressed in his small book of popular essays Law & Liberty and discussed in much greater detail in his three-volume, 1,894-page magnum opus, The Institutes of Biblical Law.
-With a title modeled after Calvin's Institutes of the Christian Religion, Rushdoony's Institutes was arguably his most influential work.
-In the book, he proposed that Old Testament law should be applied to modern society and that there should be a Christian theonomy, a concept developed in his colleague Greg Bahnsen's controversial book Theonomy in Christian Ethics, which Rushdoony heartily endorsed.
+Rushdoony wrote at length on law and politics, in his small book of popular essays Law & Liberty and in much greater detail in his three-volume, 1,894-page The Institutes of Biblical Law.
+Its title was modeled after Calvin's Institutes of the Christian Religion.
+In the book, he proposed that Old Testament law should be applied to modern society and that there should be a Christian theonomy, a concept developed in his colleague Greg Bahnsen's controversial book Theonomy in Christian Ethics, which Rushdoony endorsed.
 In the Institutes, Rushdoony supported the reinstatement of the Mosaic law's penal sanctions.
 Under such a system, the list of civil crimes which carried a death sentence would include homosexuality, adultery, incest, lying about one's virginity, bestiality, witchcraft, idolatry or apostasy, public blasphemy, false prophesying, kidnapping, rape, and bearing false witness in a capital case.
-Although he supported the separation of church and state at the national level, Rushdoony also believed that both institutions were under the rule of God, and thus he conceived secularism as posing endless false dichotomies, which his massive work addresses in considerable detail.
-In short, he sought to cast a vision for the reconstruction of society based on Christian principles.
+Although he supported the separation of church and state at the national level, Rushdoony also believed that both institutions were under the rule of God, and he argued that secularism posed false dichotomies between them.
+He called for the reconstruction of society on Christian principles.
 The book was critical of democracy.
 He wrote that "the heresy of democracy has since then worked havoc in church and state ...
 Christianity and democracy are inevitably enemies" because democracy asserts the will of man over the will of God.
 According to Frank Schaeffer, who knew Rushdoony, Rushdoony supported the re-institution of the slave trade, corporal punishment for children, burning people at the stake and public executions.